-Unfortunately, some employers order their employees to perform additional work that violates their work permit.
-Whether it is working at the employer’s business or cleaning their relative’s house, these activities can land the employer in hot water, and put the employee in danger of losing their permit.
-The Ministry of Manpower has laid out clear guidelines on what is allowed and what is not.
+Unfortunately, some employers violate these regulations by making their FDW work at their personal business or clean a relative’s house.
+These activities can land the employer in hot water and put the employee in danger of losing their permit.

-To make matters worse, employees may be forced to perform this extra work for free.
-Many fear speaking up as it might jeopardize their ability to stay or to come back to Singapore in the future.
-Errant employers can thus exploit their employees for free work with little fear of being caught.
+To make matters worse, FDWs may be forced to perform this extra work for free.
+Many do not speak up for fear of jeopardising their ability to stay in Singapore or return in the future.

 New legal strategies to hold errant employers accountable

-Looking to tackle the economic ends of this illegal activity, Justice Without Borders (JWB) partnered with Tan Kok Quan Partnership to develop training materials on initial legal strategies that lawyers can advance to hold errant employers financially accountable for making their employees work for free while threatening their visa status.
+Looking to tackle the economic ends of this illegal activity, Justice Without Borders (JWB) partnered with Tan Kok Quan Partnership to develop training materials.

-The publication focuses on common scenarios arising in Singapore for migrant domestic workers compelled to work outside the home illegally, discussing several potential claims in contract and/or restitution that may be possible.
+Focusing on common scenarios arising in Singapore for FDWs compelled to work outside the home illegally, the publication discusses several potential claims in contract and/or possible restitution.

-This research is part of JWB’s mission to build a body of knowledge to enable workers to receive rightful compensation for work done, regardless of whether their cases involve cross-border elements.
+This research is part of JWB’s mission to build a body of knowledge that enables workers to receive rightful compensation for their work, regardless of any cross-border elements in their cases.

 And the work has already been put out into the field.